 To get a naltrexone prescription, the first step is to discuss your alcohol use with a doctor or another healthcare provider.
 If you meet the diagnostic criteria for AUD, the provider can prescribe naltrexone as a medication-assisted treatment to help you cut down on your drinking or give up alcohol entirely.

 Yes, but you still need a prescription.
-Oar's team of certified medical professionals use our online assessment to determine if you are a candidate for naltrexone.
-If approved, our clinical team will prescribe naltrexone, and have it delivered to your door.
+Oar Health's team of certified medical professionals use our online assessment to determine if you are a candidate for naltrexone.
+If approved, our clinical team will prescribe naltrexone, and have it delivered to you.

 Yes, Medicare prescription drug plans cover naltrexone.